dotnet/arcade/src/Microsoft.DotNet.SharedFramework.Sdk/README.md

 Pros of templating:

 - All files can be declared to be in the manifest without needing every file on disk.
+  - As a result, this enables building a targeting pack for a runtime pack that has disjoint sets of files on different RIDs, such as Microsoft.NETCore.App, without needing to download any runtime pack builds.
 - Targeting pack can be built independently of the runtime pack.
 - Ensures that every file in a runtime pack is a known file in the manifest.